View Source lcnt - The Lock Profiler

 Internally in the Erlang runtime system locks are used to protect resources from being updated from multiple threads in a fatal way.
-Locks are necessary to ensure that the runtime system works properly but it also introduces a couple of limitations.
-Lock contention and locking overhead.
+Locks are necessary to ensure that the runtime system works properly, but it also introduces limitations, namely lock contention and locking overhead.

 For investigation of locks in the emulator we use an internal tool called lcnt (short for lock-count).
 The VM needs to be compiled with this option enabled.
 To compile a lock-counting VM along with a normal VM, use: